Medical Assisting

 Semester Hours 3

-The structure and function of the digestive, urinary, reproductive, endocrine, and immune systems are presented.
-Disease processes that are related to these systems will be included.
-Basic concepts of reproduction, growth and development, and nutrition are taught.
-Upon completion, students should be able to demonstrate a basic working knowledge of these body systems.
-This is a CORE course for Medical Assisting.
+The structure and function of the digestive, urinary, reproductive, endocrine, and immune systems are discussed.
+Disease processes related to these systems will also be included.
+Basic concepts of reproduction, growth, development, and nutrition are covered.
+Upon completion, students should demonstrate a fundamental understanding of these body systems.
+This is a CORE course for Medical Assistance and is offered exclusively in the Spring semester.

 MAT 111: Clinical Procedures I for the Medical Assistant